dracoventions/TWCManager/docs/Settings.md

 The following settings (outside of the configuration file) are available via the inbuilt Web Interface:

+## Web Interface Theme

+Allows you to select which theme you'd like to use for the TWCManager interface.

 ## Stop Charging Method

 This option, which defaults to using the Tesla API, allows you to specify how you would like TWCManager to stop a car from charging.
 The following options exist, and each has some information to help you decide on which approach to use: